Photo Essay: Excavating the “Everyday Past” in Cambodia

 A partially buried tortoise shell.

 A turtle or tortoise shell and animal bones within an excavation on an occupation mound at Baset in 2019.
-This image was not created using Generative AI.
 Photo Credit: Alison Carter

 Our work investigating the ancient lives of people in Baset takes place within the community of Baset’s current residents.
 We hire several people in the village to help us with our project and hold an event every year to share the results of our work with people in the village.
 As part of our current project, we plan to make a comic book that explains our research to disseminate to children and their families in the village.
 In this way, we hope to make our research on the everyday lives of Baset village relevant to the people living on this important archaeological site today.